magento/merchdocs/src/configuration/sales/braintree.md

 As of September 14, 2019, European banks might decline payments that do not meet [PSD2]({% link stores/compliance-payment-services-directive.md %}) requirements.
 Starting with Magento ver.
 2.2.3, Braintree provides native support for 3D Secure 2.0.<br/>To meet PSD2 requirements for earlier versions of Magento, install and configure the official Braintree payment integration extension from [Magento Marketplace](https://marketplace.magento.com/catalogsearch/result/?q=braintree).
 Older Braintree implementations that run on JavaScript SDK v2 do not support 3D Secure 2.0.

 ## 2.4 Migration
-Prior to Magento 2.4 it was recommended merchants install and configure the official Braintree payment integration extension from the [Magento Marketplace](https://marketplace.magento.com/catalogsearch/result/?q=braintree).
-As of Magento 2.4 the extension on the Magento Marketplace is now included in the core Magento release. <br/><br/>
+Prior to Magento 2.4.0, it was recommended that merchants install and configure the official Braintree payment integration extension from the [Magento Marketplace](https://marketplace.magento.com/catalogsearch/result/?q=braintree) to replace the core integration.
+As of Magento 2.4.0, the extension is now included in the Magento release. <br/><br/>
-When migrating to Magento 2.4 merchants will need to uninstall the extension distributed on the Marketplace (`paypal/module-braintree` or `gene/module-braintree`) and update any code customisations to use the `PayPal_Braintree` namespace instead of `Magento_Braintree`.
-Configuration settings from the core Magento Braintree Payments extension and the extension distributed on the Magento Marketplace will be persisted and payments placed with those versions of the extension can still be captured, voided or refunded as normal.
+If you had replaced the core integration with the Marketplace extension in 2.3.x, as was recommended, you must uninstall the extension distributed on the Marketplace (`paypal/module-braintree` or `gene/module-braintree`) and update any code customizations to use the `PayPal_Braintree` namespace instead of `Magento_Braintree` when upgrading to Magento 2.4.
+Configuration settings from the previous core Magento Braintree Payments integration and the extension distributed on the Magento Marketplace will be persisted and payments placed with those versions of the extension can still be captured, voided or refunded as normal.

 ## Basic Braintree Settings